-Starting in salted cold water, cook the potatoes until tender.
+For the gateau: Starting in salted cold water, cook the potatoes until tender.
 Drain the potatoes and fork crush them with the butter.
 Season with salt and pepper.
-Fill two greased ring molds (2 1/2 inches in diameter by 1 1/2 inches in height) 3/4 of the way with the potatoes and form a well.
+Fill two greased ring molds (2 1/2-inches in diameter by 1 1/2-inches in height) 3/4 of the way with the potatoes and form a well.
 Put the goat cheese in the center and cover with the potatoes.
 Smooth the top.

-Render the bacon over low heat.
+For the fricassee: Render the bacon over low heat.
 When bacon is lightly crisp, strain through a chinois.
 In a small saucepan, sweat the onions and butter.
 Season with salt and pepper.
-Add the peas, bacon and garlic puree.
+Add the peas, bacon and Garlic Puree.
 If the mixture is dry, you may add a few drops of water.
 Season to taste.

 Assembly: Warm the potato gateaus until warm in the center, about 5 minutes.
 Lift off the rings and put in the center of the plate.
 Cut the rack into 4 chops and the eye into 4 slices.
 Lean two chops and two slices on the gateau.
 Divide the peas into two portions and spoon onto the plate.
 Sauce over the top with warm lamb jus.;